OpenStackOnRaPi/ostackinstall/README.md

 #### 7.i.a Setting VLANs in the physical network (the TP-Link switch)

-First, in the `VLAN -> 802.1Q VLAN Configuration` tab, enable VLAN support using the `Enable` switch at the top, and then add specific VLANs individually on the ports.
+First, in the `VLAN -> 802.1Q VLAN Configuration` tab, enable VLAN support using the `Enable` switch at the top, and then add specific VLANs individually on the switch ports.
+In our example, we create one VLAN with VLANID 101, enabling it on the switch ports that connect our RPis.
+Thus, VLAN 101 will be present on the control, network and compute hosts in the cluster and respective provider network will have similar coverage.

 #### 7.i.b Setting VLANs in the RPi hosts